 La Boca, Buenos Aires

-This is a photo from the neighborhood know as la Boca.
+These are photos from the neighborhood know as la Boca.
 The houses are made of wood and covered with corrugated sheet metal recycled from wrecked ships, not fancy but often painted in bright colors.
 Italian immigrants built this area; despite some gentrification it is still a real working-class place.
 It was becoming a real tourist attraction to visit la Boca then so some upscale hip places had also sprung up.
 Interesting was the self-built motor home known locally as a casa rolante or rolling home.
 Such vehicles were very expensive despite being old and usually self made.
 There also seemed to be a nostalgia for big old American cars.
 Not quite cult like in Cuba but some seemed to have been on the road for decades.

 Western Argentina, Mendoza